 I have listed a few of the reasons why we hold off on our dreams, some of them are things we believe, while some are things we have been told:

-- We believe that if we are busy pursuing our dreams and goals, we won’t have time to socialise or be found by the man.
+- We believe if we are busy pursuing our dreams and goals, we won’t have time to socialise or be found by men.

-- That if we pursue those dreams and end up being successful, we will scare the potential men.
+- If we pursue those dreams and end up being successful, we will scare the potential men.
 As they wouldn’t be able to handle our success or may feel emasculated.

 - We may also believe that focusing on these dreams will also make people think we don’t want to get married.